fouaddev/home-anytime/README.md

 This is a peer to peer home rental sharing web app built with the MEAN stack.

+## Tech used

+HTML 5, CSS 3, SCSS, Bootstrap 4, TypeScript 3, Angular 7, Node.js, Express.js, MongoDB, Mongoose.

 ## Global dependencies

 To find global dependencies, run: npm list -global --depth 0

+## How to run it

+You need to install the dependencies, and devDependencies, then you can serve the app by starting your server.

+So run the following commands:

+$ npm install

+$ npm start

+NOTE: To open the browser window automatically after the app has been served, use the flag -open or just -o as follows:

+$ ng serve -o

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.